brainthinks/Audible-AAX-Converter/README.md

 1. Retrieve your activation bytes from Audible, allowing you to decrypt your `AAX` files.
 1. Download your entire library via [https://github.com/mkb79/audible-cli](https://github.com/mkb79/audible-cli).
-1. Convert and decrypted your `AAX` files to `MKV` files.
+1. Decrypt and convert your `AAX` files to `MKV` files.
 1. Convert your `MKV` files to `mp3` so they can be played on most devices and players.
 1. PRESERVE your original `AAX`, `MKV`, images, and metadata.
+1. Close your account if you wish, and still have access to the content you paid for.

-2020 Update: I recently realized that Amazon/Audible does not allow you to keep your library, or at least retain access to it, if you don't pay monthly or yearly.
+I recently realized that Amazon/Audible does not allow you to keep your library, or at least retain access to it, if you don't pay monthly or yearly.
 I thought, like with most other services, that if I paid for an individual item, I would not need to pay a recurring service fee to continue to have access to that item.
 Therefore, this project has new importance for me.
 I can no longer afford to pay a monthly/yearly fee, but I will lose my entire library of audiobooks if I stop.

 According to their website: